 We record on Thursday evenings.
 The discs or sticks are posted out on Fridays and our listeners should receive them on Saturday morning.

 The postal wallet holds an address card on the front.
 Our address is on the back of that card.
 Our listeners are asked to slide the card out, turn it over and replace it behind the clear plastic 'window' and post it back to us.

 It is a free service and there is no postage to pay.

-Every six weeks there is a second disc or stick included.
-This is our Magazine issue, another hour filled with interesting feature articles from the Essex area and beyond, or our Information Bulletin, which, as it says on the tin, provides useful information which we hope wil be both helpful and interesting for a visually impaired listener.
+Every three weeks there is a second disc or stick included.
+This is either our Magazine issue, another hour filled with interesting feature articles from the Essex area and beyond, or our Information Bulletin, which, as it says on the tin, provides useful information which we hope wil be both helpful and interesting for a visually impaired listener.

 We ask our listeners to return the CDs or USB sticks to us in one of the postal wallets when they have finished with them.
 We take the CDs to a recycling plant so that they do not add to the landfill problem but the USBs are checked, cleaned and re-used.

 We are able to supply a simple 'Sovereign' USB player to listeners, cost free if necessary, and this is proving to be the easiest system for listeners to use.

-Since December 2012 we have been based in the offices of the Citizens Advice Bureau, 1 Church Road, Southend-on-Sea, SS1 2AL, and this is where the recordings are made.
+Since December 2012 we have been based in the offices of the Citizens Advice , 1 Church Road, Southend-on-Sea, SS1 2AL, and this is where the recordings are made.